syngenta/linchemin/docs/source/atom_mapping.rst

 =====================

-Being able to perform the atom-to-atom mapping of chemical reactions is fundamental to correctly assign the role ("reactant", "reagent", "product") to each of the involved chemical compounds and, thus, to correctly identify identical routes and to compute chemistry-aware route metrics.
+Being able to perform the atom-to-atom mapping of chemical reactions is fundamental to correctly assign the role ("reactant", "reagent", "product") to each of the involved chemical compounds.
+This, in turns, allows us to correctly identify identical routes and to compute sophisticated chemistry-aware route metrics.
-However, many of the existing tools to perform the atom mapping have dependencies potentially leading to conflicts or are proprietary, thus requiring authentication and a licence incompatible with the MIT one.
+However, many of the existing tools to perform the atom mapping have dependencies potentially leading to conflicts or are proprietary, requiring authentication and a licence incompatible with the MIT one.

 To minimize the potential conflicts, we preferred to wrap these tools into containers and to expose their functionalities via REST APIs.
 A simple SDK operating the endpoints of each service API is also